All-Hands-AI/OpenHands/Development.md

 ```

 ### 2. Build and Setup The Environment
 Begin by building the project which includes setting up the environment and installing dependencies.
-This step ensures that Open Hands is ready to run on your system:
+This step ensures that OpenHands is ready to run on your system:

 ```bash
 make build
 ```

 ### 3. Configuring the Language Model
-Open Hands supports a diverse array of Language Models (LMs) through the powerful [litellm](https://docs.litellm.ai) library.
+OpenHands supports a diverse array of Language Models (LMs) through the powerful [litellm](https://docs.litellm.ai) library.
 By default, we've chosen the mighty GPT-4 from OpenAI as our go-to model, but the world is your oyster!
 You can unleash the potential of Anthropic's suave Claude, the enigmatic Llama, or any other LM that piques your interest.

 To configure the LM of your choice, run: